Knowledge Of The Ocean

 See some GoPro Ocean Photographers HERE

 Your next option is the Olympus Tough TG6 this is also a 12 MP 4k Camera/Video.
-Which is also perfect for snorkelling and diving with as it has a depth rating of 12 meters.
+Which is perfect for snorkelling and diving as it has a depth rating of 12 meters.
 In addition it works well in low light conditions.

 Stepping up from here most people use their current full-frame camera and lenses then purchase the housing and lens ports of choice.